-"We don't just have a skeleton," said one of the nodosaur researchers involved.
+"We don't just have a skeleton," said one of the researchers involved in studying the nodosaur.
 "We have a dinosaur as it would have been."

 You can’t even see its bones, but scientists are hailing it as perhaps the best-preserved dinosaur specimen ever unearthed.
 That’s because those bones remain covered by intact skin and armor — 110 million years after the creature’s death.

 The Royal Tyrrell Museum of Palaeontology in Alberta, Canada recently unveiled a dinosaur so well-preserved that many have taken to calling it not a fossil, but an honest-to-goodness “dinosaur mummy.”

 With the creature’s skin, armor, and even some of its guts intact, researchers are astounded at its nearly unprecedented level of preservation.

 “We don’t just have a skeleton,” Caleb Brown, a researcher at the Royal Tyrrell Museum, told National Geographic.
 “We have a dinosaur as it would have been.”

 When this dinosaur — a member of a newly discovered species called nodosaur — was alive, it was an enormous four-legged herbivore protected by a spiky, plated armor and weighed in at approximately 3,000 pounds.

 Today, the mummified nodosaur is so intact that it still weighs 2,500 pounds.

 How the dinosaur mummy could remain so intact is something of a mystery, although as CNN says, researchers suggest that the nodosaur may have been swept away by a flooded river and carried out to sea, where it eventually sank to the ocean floor.

 As millions of years passed, minerals may have eventually taken the place of the dinosaur’s armor and skin.
 This might help explain why the creature was preserved in such a lifelike form.